carverauto/serviceradar-media/slides.md

 idea what I was working on because he didn't have time to sit around and read Slack all day.

-I started to develop ThreadR as more than a side project and after running a few different prototype versions of it on various chat platforms, I realized that I literally built the most sophisticated chat bot and analytics platform ever created that was public, by combining the power of knowledge graphs, with natural language search, and eventually an expert system of agents that could enhance the data.
+I started to develop ThreadR as more than a side project and after running a few different prototype versions of it on various chat platforms, I realized that we had a very sophisticated chat bot and analytics platform that combined the power of knowledge graphs, with natural language search in a way I hadn't seen before.

 For our MVP we've set out to build a system that can analyze the relationships between users on a chat platform and extract insights from the data.
 We expect that we can leverage this platform to provide